 NEW ICT cabling & hardware infrastructure April 2011 and WIFI Sept 2014.

-- DfE grant for new window which were completed in July 2014.
+DfE grant for the new window which was completed in July 2014.

 Students from different socio-economic, ethnic and religious backgrounds, including disabled students, socialise and study well together.
 They are aware of their own individual liberty and democratic rights enjoying various social, political, or economic rights and privileges in line with all other citizens of the UK.
 This is particularly evident through the student voice, school council and Redbridge schools forum.

 Students understand that at The Forest Academy, they are responsible for their behaviour and conduct but that they also have a right to an excellent educational experience.
 Students resolve conflicts intelligently and respect each other’s needs and interests.
 In Spring 2014 96% of parents surveyed state that ‘my child feels safe at this school’ and ‘my child is well looked after at this school’.